Duke Ernest Gottlob of Mecklenburg: Life

 Ernest (left) with his brother Charles, sister Charlotte, and three of her children, most likely Charlotte, William, and baby Ernest (held by the royal nanny, Lady Charlotte Finch).
 Ernest had been baptised in July 1771, with his namesake, Prince Ernest, standing as godfather.
-Painted by Johann Zoffany, c.
+Queen Charlotte with Members of Her Family by Johann Zoffany, c.
 1771–72.

 Ernest Gottlob Albert was the seventh child and third son of Duke Charles Louis Frederick of Mecklenburg and his wife Princess Elisabeth Albertine of Saxe-Hildburghausen.
 Ernest's younger sister Charlotte married George III of the United Kingdom in 1761, and Ernest followed her to London.

 Ernest was described by novelist Sarah Scott as a "very pretty sort of man, with an agreeable person."
 In March 1762 Ernest was said, according to Scott, to have "fallen desperately in love with" Mary Eleanor Bowes, the richest heiress in Britain and possibly the richest in Europe.
 Scott speculated that were the marriage to take place, Ernest would become even richer than his elder brother Adolphus Frederick IV, Duke of Mecklenburg.
 However, King George III disallowed the marriage, as he disapproved of his brother-in-law marrying someone not of royal blood.
 Charlotte Papendiek, Queen Charlotte's wardrobe keeper, wrote many years later that the match would "have made him a Prince indeed; but as he was a younger brother, it might have disturbed the harmony of the house of Mecklenburg-Strelitz."
 Ernest does not appear in Mary's letters, and it does not seem likely that his affection was reciprocated.

 Extract from Observations on the Transit of Venus, a manuscript notebook from the collections of George III, showing Charlotte, Ernest and George among the observers.